 Harry glanced to the side to check the chances of not dying a painful death if he took the easier route and jumped down the stairs.

 "After this, you'll tell me everything," Remus said with a stern gaze.

-Harry breathed a sign of relief and gave a weak sign of approval.
+Harry breathed a sigh of relief and gave a weak sign of approval.
 Their rather brief stroll ended as they stood before Harry's dorm and as Remus took out his wand, Harry followed suit.
-The door opened with a sharp creak and the light from the corridor illuminated the previously dark room.
+The door opened with a sharp creak and the light from the corridor illuminated the dark room.

 Terry gave a sharp jolt, making Harry take a step back in fright.
 "Harry?
 WHERE THE HELL WERE YOU?"